 The beer that is considered the best of the best is Westvleteren 12.
 With its plain brown bottle, no label, the only writing is on the cap- the beer is super cool.
 It’s quite rare and year after year it’s rated the best beer in the world.

 But here’s the thing about Westvleteren.
 You can’t just go there and have as much beer as you want.
 You can’t even have it shipped from the abbey.
 If you want to buy beer to take with you, you have to look up the beer reservation phone number on the abbey’s website.
-Then, you call certain phone number during certain hours, on certain days.
+Then, you call a certain phone number during certain hours, on certain days.

 If you’re lucky enough to talk to a monk to take your reservation, you have to give your license plate number and be available to come pick up your crate during the appointed time that weekend.
 You’re limited to one crate per person per car, maximum two per car.
 And, you can’t buy more than one crate during a 60-day period.
 You also have to agree not to resell the beer.